saalk/qasino/server/webapp/docs/notes/4-Java-http/2-java-servlets.md

 # Spring Container
 All the Java web frameworks are built on top of servlet api.
-In a web application, three files play a vital role.
+In a web application, three files play a vital playerState.
 Usually, we chain them in order as: web.xml -> applicationContext.xml -> spring-servlet.xml.

 In the Spring container, beans declared in ApplicationContext.xml.